ni/nimi-python/docs/nifgen/functions.rst

         Specifies the horizontal offset of the standard waveform that you want the signal generator to produce.
 Specify this parameter in degrees of one waveform cycle.
-NI-FGEN sets the :py:data:`nifgen.Session.func_start_phase` attribute to this value.
+NI-FGEN sets the :py:data:`nifgen.Session.func_start_phase` property to this value.
 A start phase of 180 degrees means output generation begins halfway through the waveform.
 A start phase of 360 degrees offsets the output by an entire waveform cycle, which is identical to a start phase of 0 degrees.